Florida first-time homebuyer assistance programs

 Florida Hometown Heroes Program

-- The down payment assistance equals 5 percent of your first mortgage loan amount, up to $35,000.
-These funds are packaged in a no-interest, deferred second mortgage; you’ll only have to repay the money when you sell the home or move, or refinance the first mortgage.
+The down payment and closing cost assistance may total as much as 5 percent of your loan amount, up to $35,000.
+These funds are packaged in a no-interest, deferred-payment second mortgage.
+You’ll have to repay the assistance when you pay off your mortgage, no longer use the home as your primary residence, sell or transfer it, or refinance the original loan.

 Florida down payment assistance